crystal-lang/crystal/_gitbook/syntax_and_semantics/as.md

 1 as String # Error
 ```

+**Note: ** you can't use `as` to convert a type to an unrelated type: `as` is not like a `cast` in other languages.
+Methods on integers, floats and chars are provided for these convertions.
+Alternatively, use pointer casts as explained below.

 ## Converting between pointer types

 The `as` expression also allows to cast between pointer types: